VAT Registration & Compliance in Saudi Arabia

 - Do not charge VAT without registration — collecting VAT without a valid registration number is illegal.

-- Do not file late — penalties start at 5% of unpaid VAT and increase with time.
+- Do not file late — penalties start at 5% of unpaid VAT and increase with each month of delay.

-- Do not ignore e-invoicing requirements — non-compliance can result in fines starting at SAR 5,000.
+- Do not ignore FATOORA requirements — non-compliance with e-invoicing results in fines starting at SAR 5,000 per invoice, and repeated violations escalate rapidly.